hres/cfg-classification-keycloak/scripts/ssl/README.md

                 keyAlias="tomcat"
                 SSLProtocol="TLS" />
 ```
-3. To setup the keystore and build/import the required certificate, execute the scripts in the Tomcat folder.
+3. To setup the keystore and build/import the required certificates, execute the scripts in the Tomcat folder.
 Before beginning verify all parameters within each.